 Driving Directions to Start

 The start line is generally at the downed Willow Creek bridge, near the intersection of Willow Fishhook Rd and Shirley Towne Drive.
 From Anchorage, take the Glenn Highway (AK-1) north to the George Parks Highway (AK-3) toward Willow.
 At approx. mile 71.8 of the Parks Highway, take a RIGHT onto Willow Fishhook Rd (aka Hatcher Pass Rd).
 Go 5.5 miles on Willow Fishhook Rd (approx. mile marker 43.25 of Willow Fishhook Rd) and then take a LEFT onto Shirley Towne Drive; go about 0.2 miles and you will have arrived.
+Yes, it is at the downed bridge.

 *See Google maps here